hamedtu/Table-Intelligence/README.md

 # Table Cell Extraction Solution

 A robust, configurable solution for extracting table cells from scanned document images using OpenCV.
+For a better understanding of the system architecture, machine learning methodology, implementation details, refer to ## repot.pdf.

 ![Illustration](fig_ui_overview.png)